 In its first look at 2010 production and use, USDA provided a lot of information for traders to mull over, but most will take it with a grain of salt, knowing that both acreage and yields may change in the course of the growing season.

-Good news for corn included the fact that USDA didn't find more in the Dakotas, did raise world use 2%, as well as U.S. exports (200million bushels) and ethanol use (300 million bu.), leaving carryout below 2 billion, Jerry Gulke of the Gulke Group reports.
-"Soybean carryover was unchanged, which is neutral to bearish as the trade wanted to see it reduced.”
+Good news for corn included the fact that USDA didn't find more in the Dakotas and that it did raise world use 2%, as well as U.S. exports (200 million bushels) and ethanol use (300 million bushels), leaving carryout below 2 billion, reports Jerry Gulke of the Gulke Group.
+"Soybean carryover was unchanged, which is neutral to bearish, as the trade wanted to see it reduced.”

 For More Information